Notes on the content of the site:

 A note on the images:

-Most images here have mostly had to be adapted in some way from their original form to make them suitable for display on a website.
-Firstly, I always compose a pictures to suit the subject, not to fit a particular aspect ratio.
+Most images have been adapted in some way from their original form to make them suitable for display on a website.
+I always try to compose a picture to suit the subject, not to fit a particular aspect ratio.
 This obviously works fine where a print can be made to any format you want (think guillotine!) long and thin, fat and wide etc. Electronic screens come in a few fixed apsect ratios and this compromises the original desires.
-As said above this is most destructive with landscapes, but all the rest suffer to some extent.
+As said above this is most destructive with landscapes, but all suffer to some extent.

-Secondly, all the final 'full-size' images have been reduced in size (to 2500px wide) as well as jpeg compressed.
-This does degrade most of them but is necessary to limit server-side space to reduce my costs, 'tis as simple as that.
+Secondly, all the final images shown here are reduced from the original size to 2500px wide, as well as jpeg compressed.
+This degrades them obviously but is necessary to reduce server-side space to minimise my costs, 'tis as simple as that.
 I wish there was another way.

 A note on the notes !